Receipts Manual

 Accounts

-The top-level view displays a list of accounts.
-Active accounts are listed first followed by inactive accounts.
-Scroll to the top of the list to reveal the search bar.
+The top-level view displays a list of accounts and filters.
+Active accounts are listed first followed by inactive accounts and filters.
 Tap an account to view the category list for that account.
-If the account has a budget set, the budget bar is displayed.
-Tap the info button on the right side to see the account details and totals.
-Tap Edit to edit the account details such as the name, description, currency, budget, starting receipt number, and active state or to delete the account receipt attachments, receipts, or the account itself.
+Tap a filter to view receipts that match the filter criterion.
+If an account has a budget set, the budget bar is displayed.
+Tap the info button on the right side of an account or filter to see its details.

 Categories

 The category list view displays a list of categories.
-Scroll to the top of the list to reveal the search bar.
 Tap a category to view a list of receipts for that category.
 If the account has a budget set and the budget includes the category, a budget bar is displayed.
-Tap the info button to see the category details and totals.
-Tap Edit to edit the category name and set a parent category.
+Tap the info button to see the category details.

 Receipts

-The receipt list view displays receipts sorted by date (sorted by newest or oldest depending on settings).
+The receipt list view displays receipts sorted by date.
 The receipts are grouped by day with the totals for each day included in the header (converted to the account currency).
 Active receipts are displayed in black while inactive receipts are grey.
-The receipt number is displayed on the left of each receipt.
+The receipt number is displayed on the left side of each receipt.
 This number is either a unique global or account receipt number.
-Expenses may be displayed as either positive or negative values (depending on settings).
+If the receipt has not been synced, 'sync' will be displayed until a receipt number is obtained.
+If a receipt contains attachments, a small paperclip is displayed on the right side of the receipt.
 Tap a receipt to view or edit its details.
-Scroll to the top of the list to reveal the search bar.
-To delete a receipt, swipe the receipt in the list and tap the Delete button.
-Tap the Edit button to mass select receipts for deletion, changing the active state, duplicate, move to a new account or category, or export.
+To delete a receipt, swipe the receipt to the left and tap the Delete button.
+Tap the Edit button to perform operations on multiple receipts.

 Receipt

 The receipt view displays a receipt's details.
-All the standard receipt fields and any custom user fields are displayed in the order specified in Settings.
+All standard receipt fields and any custom user fields are displayed in the order as specified in Settings.
 Tap the email button to generate an email with the receipt details including attachments.
-If a receipt is part of a repeat, tap the blue arrow next to the Repeat field to see the related receipts.
+If a receipt is part of a repeat, tap the info button next to the Repeat field to see the related receipts.
 Tap an attachment in the tray at the bottom to preview it.

 Tap the Total field to set the total amount for the receipt.
 This displays the calculator where the total amount may either be set directly or calculated.
-Tap the Income or Expense buttons to specify the value type.
+Tap the Income or Expense button to specify the type of receipt.
 The receipt unit is displayed next to the total value.
 Tap the unit to select the receipt unit.
-Mileage units are listed at the top (kilometres and miles) followed by a list of currency favourites and then all other currencies.
+Mileage units are listed at the top (kilometres and miles) followed by a list of currency favourites, and then all other currencies.
 If the receipt unit is different from the account currency, a second total field is displayed with the account currency value.
 The account total is automatically calculated when the receipt total is updated but may be overridden with a custom value.
 If the receipt and account units are different from the home currency, a third total field will appear with the home currency value.

 Tap the Repeat field to enable receipt repeating and set the repeat interval.
 The repeat end date is displayed on the right in the field.
 By default, repeating receipts never end.
 Tap the end date to clear or set a specific end date.